jpmckinney/open_source_canada/README.md

-# Canadian governments' open source code
+# Auditing tools for Canadian governments' open source code

 This project audits the source code repositories published by Canadian governments.